Pruning

 1. fastnas: A pruning method recommended for Computer Vision models.
 Given a pretrained model, FastNAS finds the subnet which maximizes the score function while meeting the given constraints.

-2. mcore_gpt_minitron: A pruning method developed by NVIDIA Research for pruning GPT-style models (e.g. Llama 3) in NVIDIA NeMo or Megatron-LM framework that are using Pipeline Parallellism.
-It uses the activation magnitudes to prune the mlp, attention heads, and GQA query groups.
+2. mcore_gpt_minitron: A pruning method developed by NVIDIA Research for pruning GPT-style models (e.g. Llama 3) in NVIDIA NeMo or Megatron-LM framework that are using Pipeline Parallelism.
+It uses the activation magnitudes to prune the mlp, attention heads, GQA query groups, embedding hidden size and number of layers of the model.
 Checkout more details of the algorithm in the paper.

 3. gradnas: A light-weight pruning method recommended for language models like Hugging Face BERT and GPT-J. It uses the gradient information to prune the model’s linear layers and attention heads to meet the given constraints.